Technological unemployment

 That technological change can cause short-term job losses is widely accepted.
 The view that it can lead to lasting increases in unemployment has long been controversial.
 Participants in the technological unemployment debates can be broadly divided into optimists and pessimists.
-Optimists agree that innovation may be disruptive to jobs in the short term, yet hold that various compensation effects ensure there is never a long-term negative impact on jobs.
-Whereas pessimists contend that at least in some circumstances, new technologies can lead to a lasting decline in the total number of workers in employment.
+Optimists agree that innovation may be disruptive to jobs in the short term, yet hold that various compensation effects ensure there is never a long-term negative impact on jobs, whereas pessimists contend that at least in some circumstances, new technologies can lead to a lasting decline in the total number of workers in employment.
 The phrase "technological unemployment" was popularised by John Maynard Keynes in the 1930s, who said it was "only a temporary phase of maladjustment".
-Yet the issue of machines displacing human labour has been discussed since at least Aristotle's time.
+The issue of machines displacing human labour has been discussed since at least Aristotle's time.

 Prior to the 18th century, both the elite and common people would generally take the pessimistic view on technological unemployment, at least in cases where the issue arose.
 Due to generally low unemployment in much of pre-modern history, the topic was rarely a prominent concern.
 In the 18th century fears over the impact of machinery on jobs intensified with the growth of mass unemployment, especially in Great Britain which was then at the forefront of the Industrial Revolution.
 Yet some economic thinkers began to argue against these fears, claiming that overall innovation would not have negative effects on jobs.
 These arguments were formalised in the early 19th century by the classical economists.
-During the second half of the 19th century, it became increasingly apparent that technological progress was benefiting all sections of society, including the working class.
+During the second half of the 19th century, it stayed apparent that technological progress was benefiting all sections of society, including the working class.
 Concerns over the negative impact of innovation diminished.
 The term "Luddite fallacy" was coined to describe the thinking that innovation would have lasting harmful effects on employment.